Questions about next year's conference

 Member-identified content and collaboration

-For 2016, the CAT members have been incorporated into the AMPC, greatly expanding the size of the committee.
+Now, CAT members are incorporated into the AMPC, greatly expanding the size of the committee.
 Each team has a team leader, and once again, each team will be responsible for 1) identifying must-have program topics, 2) soliciting program proposals on these topics, and 3) curating these programs if they're not fulfilled by the proposals AALL receives.
-The AMPC will seek proposals reflecting these topics to ensure that Chicago's programming lineup is more practical and relevant than ever before.
+The AMPC will seek proposals reflecting these topics to ensure that Austin's programming lineup is more practical and relevant than ever before.
 Members are encouraged to work with colleagues (for instance, those within SISs, chapters, or caucuses, or across library types) to develop outstanding programming ideas, identify dynamic speakers, and craft engaging sessions.
 Of course, if you want to propose a program on a topic that falls outside of the "must-haves," go for it!

 The AMPC is expecting a fantastic batch of proposals.
 Proposers should tap into the wealth of experiences and expertise among AALL members and those in the greater legal information community to develop programming that delivers solutions.
 In situations where a must-have program topic is not sufficiently covered by any of the submitted proposals, the AMPC will curate the program with assistance from interested members and SISs who may have expertise and/or speaker recommendations in a particular area.